Optical disc packaging: Discbox slider

 The discbox slider (also called DBS) is a disc packaging concept in 100% carton board, found both in CD and DVD-sized packaging formats.
-The DBS is comparable with plastic jewel or amaray cases when it comes to size but holds more of the features of the LP style cases in terms of light weight and printability.
+The DBS is comparable with plastic jewel or amaray cases in size but holds more of the features of the LP-style cases in terms of light weight and printability.
 The DBS case opens up from the side by moving the slider part (on which the disc is resting) from the sleeve.
 The discbox slider is 100% recyclable.
-Many covermount CDs released in British magazine Mixmag used to be packaged in a discbox slider, after replacing a standard jewel box, although the discbox slider itself was replaced by a simple cardboard sleeve.
+Many covermount CDs released in the British magazine Mixmag used to be packaged in a discbox slider, after replacing a standard jewel box, although the discbox slider itself was replaced by a simple cardboard sleeve.

 Compac Plus

-The Compac Plus or Compact Plus is a disc packaging which is similar in style to a digipak.
+The Compac Plus or Compact Plus is a disc packaging similar in style to a digipak.
 However, it consists of two plastic CD trays which "clip" together like a normal slipcase.
 The packaging was introduced in the early 1990s.
-It was originally a brand that had its own logo and was used by bands such as Blur, but as years progressed, many other artists started to use their own version of the packaging.
+It was originally a brand that had its own logo and was used by bands such as Blur, but as years progressed, many other artists used their own version of the packaging.